Close Menu

 Child’s Pose

-Extend your arms, bring your torso to the floor, and sit back on your heels.
-Gently slacken your lower back along with your hips.
-This helps release a lot of tension around the hips and decompresses the spine while proving an effective stretch that slackens tight muscles.
+Bring your torso to the floor, spread your arms out, and sit back on your feet.
+Stretch your lower back and hips out a little.
+As you do this, a lot of stress around the hips will release.
+It will also decompress the spine and stretch out tight muscles.

 Seated Forward Bend